KenoLeon/Front-End-Web-Dev-UI-UX/_posts/2016-11-10-es6-sampler-05-promises.md

 <h3 class="fancy"> TL&#59;DR: </h3>

-<b>Promises are a sophisticated way of handling asyn & sync computations and the flow of operations within your program.</b>
+<b>Promises are a sophisticated way of handling async & sync computations and the flow of operations within your program.</b>

 Best,